mosra/magnum-bindings/doc/python/magnum.gl.rst

     into the mesh or referenced externally (with the user being responsible for its lifetime), the `gl.Mesh` object keeps references to all buffers added to it.

+.. py:property:: magnum.gl.Mesh.primitive

+    While querying this property will always give back a `gl.MeshPrimitive`, this property can be set using either `magnum.MeshPrimitive` or `gl.MeshPrimitive`, similarly to how the overloaded
+    :dox:`GL::Mesh::setPrimitive()` works.